imlazyeye/duck/README.md

 A collection of customizable lints to identify common mistakes in GML ([GameMaker Language](https://manual.yoyogames.com/#t=Content.html)).

-Currently supports [33 lints](LINTS.md), with more on the way!
+Currently supports [31 lints](LINTS.md), with more on the way!

 `duck` is is a highly opinionated linter that enables far stricter rules for GML than GameMaker itself enforces.
 It is able to detect code that will directly lead to errors as well as enforce styling rules -- all of which are _completely customizable_.

 `duck` is also extremely fast.
-It currently can fully process a 250,000 line project in less than a second.
+It currently can fully process a 250,000 line project in [less than half a second](#footnotes).

 ## Table of Contents